webdev23/PGP_secure-mailer/README.md

  [...]

 <h6>Objective for v0.3: </h6>Make possibility to export as html file, with your public key in it.
-By this way you will get an easy way to be contacted from anywhere with zero config for your fiends.
+By this way you will get an easy way to be contacted from anywhere with zero config for your friends, only a browser.